10 Challenges faced by Dentists in the United States

 The primary objective of a dentist is to provide quality services to his patients and to acquire new patients through the goodwill he has created in the market.
 In a highly competitive market, it gets difficult for any dentist to retain the flow of patients into his office.
 It gets critical for him to take time out from his office routine and market his services on his own.
 This leaves him with little time for the practice itself which, over time, affects the quality of the service.

-Over time, the overhead costs at the dental clinic shoot up and that calls for efforts to raise the revenue.
+Over time, the overhead costs at the dental office shoot up and that calls for efforts to raise the revenue.
 In order to increase profits, the number of patients should increase and that requires money to be spent in the marketing of the services.
 With increasing footfalls, the quality of service deteriorates as the dentist is left with less time to give to each patient, which results in customer dissatisfaction.
 So, it’s a challenge for any dentist to manage his time between the optimum time he wishes to give to each patient and the time he uses for marketing.

 This topic received the highest ranking in an extensive survey on the perception of Dental practitioners on the challenges facing the Profession, published by Dr. Gordon J. Christensen, founder and director of Practical Clinical Courses(PCC) in Utah.
 The limitations for fee settings which are determined by the third party payment companies, creates frustration within the dentist community.
 Third party payment companies providing benefits for services is not an issue, but the area of concern for the dentists is, them setting and dictating fees for the services for which they don’t offer benefits.
 This gets tricky and challenging at the same time for dentists as sometimes it gets difficult for them to generate revenue at current costs.